ciscomonkey/stoken-setup/README.md

 1. Open the Script Editor
 1. Click **Script Editor** > **Preferences**
 1. On the General Tab, select **Show Script menu in menu bar**

-## Using

-Simply click on the Scripts Icon in the Menu bar and select the script you want to use.
-You'll get a notification with the current code and it will be copied to the clipboard.

-## TODO

-* Add support for next pin option